slegouix/SERAM/doc/GPSERAM.md

 ### Management Session

-To synchronize the management process, a Device Application and a Management Platform relies on a session identifier, named sessionID.
-The sessionID is shared and used for all communications between the Remote Agent and the Remote Agent.
+To synchronize the management process, a Device Application and a Management Platform relies on a session identifier, named sessionId.
+The sessionId is shared and used for all communications between the Remote Agent and the Remote Agent.

-The timing frame during which it is performed some management tasks that are associated with one sessionID is called the Management Session.
+The timing frame during which it is performed some management tasks that are associated with one sessionId is called the Management Session.

 Figure ‑ – Management Session